BIBBY PROGRESS FLOATING HOTEL

 Challenge

-Building a self-contained wastewater treatment facility on a barge: on time and on-budget.
-Bibby Maritime Limited, a venerable and highly regarded English shipping firm, is known for their “Coastels,” floating hotels on barges.
-Coastels have many applications, some examples: as temporary workers’ housing during construction projects, as permanent housing for prisons, or shelter after natural disasters like Hurricane Katrina.
+To design & construct a self-contained wastewater treatment facility on a barge: on time and on-budget.
+Bibby Maritime Limited, a venerable and highly regarded English shipping firm, is known for their “Coastels”, floating hotels on barges.
+Coastels have many applications including: temporary workers’ housing during construction projects, permanent housing for prisons, or shelter after natural disasters such as Hurricane Katrina.

 Bibby Maritime has a wonderful advertising tagline: “For instant accommodation, just add water,” but load a Coastel to capacity with 1,000 workers and move to a remote location for an extended period with no access to local sewer, and wastewater disposal becomes a critical and costly issue.